Royal Vista

 No analysis available

-I searched for owner-occupancy indicators such as '80% owner occupied', 'majority owner occupied', or similar language.
-No such references appear in the public remarks, so the owner-occupancy percentage cannot be determined from this data.
+I searched for owner-occupancy indicators like "80% owner occupied," "majority owner occupied," or similar language, but found nothing.
+Since the remarks do not provide any ownership-percentage evidence, the owner-occupancy level cannot be determined from this data.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.